trueGmek/c-unity.nvim/README.md

 ## Features

--   **Automatic Connection:** Automatically connects to the Unity Editor when a Unity project is detected.
+-   **Automatic Connection:** Automatically detects a Unity project in the current directory and attempts to connect to the Unity Editor.
+The connection is re-established automatically if it's lost.
 -   **View Unity Logs:** View logs from Unity in a floating window inside Neovim.
 -   **Syntax Highlighting:** Custom syntax highlighting for Unity logs, with support for warnings and errors.
 -   **Recompile Command:** Send a recompile command to Unity directly from Neovim.